ryscher/old-vagrant-dryad/README.md

     vagrant ssh

-Within the virtual machine, the __vagrant__ user owns the Dryad code and installed directory.
+Within the virtual machine, the __ubuntu__ user owns the Dryad code and installed directory.

 To shut down the virtual machine, use